bartczernicki/VectorMathAIOptimizations/README.md

 | ANN - 2             |    4,712 s  |     -29.11% |
 | ANN - 3             |    1,252 s  |     -81.16% |
 ```

+**Conclusions**
+Vector math is expensive, but you don't need a cluster of GPUs to scale to production real-world data.
+You can make algorithmic improvements with frameworks like .NET 8 to build systems, applications, APIs or services that can leverage the latest AI vector innovations.

+.NET 8 (C#) over the last couple version iterations has become a very compelling framework/language for building AI applications.
+- TIOBE Index - January 2024 - C# Wins programming language of the year: https://www.techrepublic.com/article/tiobe-index-january-2024/
+- Techempower .NET (C#) is fast - Balancing performance & productivity: https://www.techempower.com/benchmarks/#section=test&runid=da8306a2-d1d8-4bd3-95d4-59d8cd7047af&hw=ph&test=fortune
+- Since .NET 6.x it has been included in Linux package management directly
+- Stability.ai has chosen to use .NET (C#) for their products over Python - https://github.com/Stability-AI/StableSwarmUI
+- .NET 8 (loading 1 billion rows with analytics, currently faster than Java/Rust fastest) - https://hotforknowledge.com/2024/01/13/1brc-in-dotnet-among-fastest-on-linux-my-optimization-journey/